-Town/Travel dress is the same as class dress with sneakers permitted.

-Students using school transportation, including hired cars to and from vacations, are required to wear class dress.
+Travel Dress: (Same as class dress with sneakers permitted) Students using school transportation, including hired cars to and from vacations, are required to wear class dress.
 All boys must wear dinner dress for away games or on special trips, unless they are in team uniform.

-Buffet dress includes casual, comfortable clothes, provided that their attire is presentable (visible socks need to be worn).
-Sleepwear, ripped clothing, slippers, and flip-flops are not permitted.
-Shorts may be worn only in September and May.
+Buffet Dress: For buffet meals, boys may dress in casual, comfortable clothes, provided that their attire is presentable (visible socks need to be worn).
+Sleepwear, ripped clothing, slippers, and flipflops are not permitted.
+Shorts may be worn only in September and May and hoodies are allowed to be worn in the dining hall for buffet meals only.

-Hats, jackets, and hooded sweatshirts are not to be worn in classrooms, Humann Theater, or the Dining Hall.
+\ Hats, jackets, and hooded sweatshirts are not to be worn in classrooms, Humann Theatre, or the dining hall (hoodies are allowed to be worn in the dining hall during buffet meals only).